Securing APIs with Mutual SSL¶

 Handling MTLS when SSL is terminated by the Load Balancer or Reverse Proxy¶

 When SSL termination of API requests takes place at the Load Balancer or Reverse Proxy, the following prerequisites need to be met by the Load Balancer.

 - Terminate the mutual SSL connection from the client.

 Pass the client SSL certificate to the Gateway in an HTTP Header.

 The following diagram illustrates how Mutual SSL works in such an environment.

 By default, the WSO2 API Manager retrieves the client certificate from the X-WSO2-CLIENT-CERTIFICATE HTTP header.
-In order to change the header,

 - Navigate to the